jgmalcolm/jgmalcolm.github.io/_posts/2018-02-16-quantum-error-correction.md

   M(E\ket{\psi}) = -EM\ket{\psi} = -E\ket{\psi} .
 \end{equation*}$$

-A more compact representation for a group is its list of \textit{generators}, those elements of the group that the products of which form the remaining elements.
+A more compact representation for a group is its list of *generators*, those elements of the group that the products of which form the remaining elements.
 In our example of $\{I, Z_{12}, Z_{13}, Z_{23}\}$, notice that
 $Z_{12}Z_{23}=Z_{13}$ and $Z_{12}Z_{12}=I$.
 Hence, each element of the group